Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

    >
    > Force transit to a State by ignoring the direction of transition flow.
    >
-   > Use "fsm_path" to indicate the target FSMï¼Œand use "state_name" to indicate the target State.
+   > Use "fsm_path" to indicate the target FSM, and use "state_name" to indicate the target State.
    >
    > It will exit the current State in target FSM if is not exited, then enter the target State (Even if the target State is current State of target FSM).
    >